About therapies and supports for autistic children

 Developmental therapies and supports

-Developmental therapies and supports for autistic children aim to enhance children’s development by helping them form positive, meaningful relationships with other people.
-They also help children learn social, communication and daily living skills in both everyday and structured settings.
+Developmental therapies and supports work on autistic children’s skills for forming positive, meaningful relationships with other people.
+They also help children learn social, communication and daily living skills in everyday and structured settings.

 Examples of developmental therapies and supports include: